Benjamin Boyce | What Happened To Bret Weinstein At Evergreen State College? | OAP #31

 I don't think it's going to destroy the United States, but it is definitely not going to help us in the long run.

-So do you think that it's the students that are um radicalizing the universities, or do you think that universities are radicalizing the students?
+So do you think that it's the students that are radicalizing the universities, or do you think the universities are radicalizing the students?

-So there's already that psychology and that energy to innovate and energy to break the rules and to you know try something new.
+So there's already that psychology and that energy to innovate and energy to break the rules and to try something new.

 We need to invert it at every level of understanding, of knowledge production, as they call it, and of interpersonal discourse.

-So there it's just constant subversion of archetypes with this one constant, one constant theme, one constant theme that there's the oppressor and the oppressed, and these are based on identities which are based on social constructs or systems of oppression, and we're going to recreate that in order to break it in order to recreate in order to break it.
+So it's just constant subversion of archetypes with this one constant theme, one constant theme that there's the oppressor and the oppressed, and these are based on identities which are based on social constructs or systems of oppression, and we're going to recreate that in order to break it, in order to recreate it, in order to break it.

-So everything that goes under the name of studies and the humanities side of college writ large is largely taken over by this very singular narrow viewpoint that is uh explicitly Radicalizing, explicitly activist and agitationary, and it's uh agitationary.
+So everything that goes under the name of studies and the humanities side of college writ large is largely taken over by this very singular, narrow viewpoint that is explicitly radicalizing, explicitly activist and agitationary, and it's agitationary.

 Yeah.